mementoweb/timegate/README.md

 # Memento TimeGate

-The TimeGate server allows simple implementation of [Memento](http://mementoweb.org) TimeGate capabilities for a web resource that already has a version API.
+The TimeGate server allows simple implementation of [Memento](http://mementoweb.org) TimeGate capabilities for a web resource having a version API.
 TimeGate is a generic server that sits between a Memento client and any type of resource version API to enable easy implementation Datetime negotiation for the resources.
 The server manages all the content negotiation logic, from request processing, best memento query and selection to response headers creation.